tejohnso/mongo-auth/README.md

    request.session should exist and should contain a _db object

 To use:
-   Pass a configureation object to mongo-auth otherwise defaults will be used.
+   Pass a configuration object to mongo-auth otherwise defaults will be used.

 ```javascript
 var auth = require('mongo-auth')({  "db": {  "collection": "users",